William M. Healey Award

 “UWF has given me a wonderful career.
 Although many have pointed to the facility development aspect of my job, I am most proud of our student and staff development.
 We have so many who have started as student assistants, interns or entry level jobs, that are now running programs on campuses around the country.
 That reflects well for UWF and I am pleased to have had a hand in that.
 I believe the most rewarding part of leadership is empowering others to lead”

-- Must carry a minimum overall GPA of 2.85 and have two semesters remaining.
+- Must carry a minimum overall GPA of 2.85 and have one semester remaining.

 - Must demonstrate leadership, sportsmanship, integrity, credibility, and loyalty to Recreation while exhibiting commitment to the mission, vision, and values of the department and The University of West Florida.

-- Nominee must submit a nomination form, current resume, and two letters of nomination/ recommendation to the William M. Healey Award Selection Committee by the designated deadline.
+- Nominee must submit an application form (see below), current resume, and two recommendations (see form below) to the William M. Healey Award Selection Committee by the designated deadline.